UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 LatencyThe total time it takes for a data packet to travel to a server and return.Milliseconds (ms)The speed limit on a highway.

-PingThe signal sent to measure latency; often used interchangeably with latency.Milliseconds (ms)A radar gun checking how fast a car is moving.
+PingThe signal sent out to measure your network’s latency.Milliseconds (ms)A radar gun checking how fast a car is moving.

 BandwidthThe maximum theoretical capacity of data your connection can handle at once.Megabits per second (Mbps)The number of lanes available on a highway.